 Pro tip for beautiful salad assembly: save some of the chopped bacon, grapes and Gorgonzola to crumble on top of the salad after it has been tossed with the dressing.
 It gives a nice finished look to your dish and lets guests know what is inside of the salad as well!

 Gorgonzola Pecan Crunch Salad was originally posted in 2008, updated with new content and photos in 2021.

 Gorgonzola Pecan Crunch Salad with Hazelnut Vinaigrette

 - 7 cups lettuce or mixed greens I like red leaf lettuce best

 - 6-8 oz Gorgonzola cheese crumbled

-- 3/4 lb. bacon cooked until crisp, chopped
+- 3/4 lb. bacon (optional but highly recommended) cooked until crisp, chopped

 - 1/2 lb. seedless red grapes

 - Fresh ground pepper

 - 1/4 teaspoon cayenne